Decentralized-ID/decentralized-id.github.io/sovrin-indy.md

 ### Self Sovereign Identity[**^**](#Contents)

+Internet Identity Workshop is where the quest for concious, user-centric, identity began.
+Rebooting Web-of-Trust Workshops sprung from the IIW, focused on creating standards for decentralized identifiers, along with decentralized key managment\PKI.
+The United Nations 'Sustainable Development Goals' among which is for all the world to have access to a digital identity by 2020.
+The UN SDGs, blockchain, and the GDPR converged bringing much energy into the identity ecosystem.
+Additional history and background information may be found at [awesome-decentralized-id](/README.md#History).

 [Christopher Allen](http://www.lifewithalacrity.com/)[[**T**](https://twitter.com/ChristopherA)][[**git**](https://github.com/ChristopherA)] details the overarching history of internet idenitity standards in his seminal work:
    * **[The Path to Self-Soverereign Identity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html)**[[**3**](https://www.coindesk.com/path-self-sovereign-identity/amp/)].